CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     users = api.user.list()
     print users[0]

-Passing a dictionary to list() sets the GET args of the request.
+Passing either keyword arguments or a dictionary to list() sets the GET args of the request.
 So any filtering you'd like to apply (that's supported by the API too, of course) can be managed that way.
 For instance, of records before a given startTimestamp.

+    records = api.record.list(startTimestamp__lt=347477726132)

+Or:

     records = api.record.list({'startTimestamp__lt':347477726132})